luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 This case study explores how PMI attempts to modernize themselves.

-PMI is known for the PMP certification.
-Many modern teams have moved away from those methodologies of project management, such as waterfall, into a swifter more effective ways, such as Agile and Scrum [cite]().
+PMI is known for more traditional project management methodologies.
+Many modern teams have moved away from those techniques of project management, such as waterfall, into swifter and more flexible ways, such as Agile and Scrum[^1].

 _PMI acquired DA as a response to serve their clients using these Agile methodologies in their projects and teams._